cyrusimap/cyrus-imapd/docsrc/imap/download/upgrade.rst

 defaults to **off**.
 With this turned on, you may still use `relocate_by_id` to convert them to the new style.

-Sieve scripts are now stored in the '#sieve' mailbox (configurable with the `sieve_folder` :cyrusman:`imapd.conf(5)` option).
+Since 3.6, sieve scripts are stored in the '#sieve' mailbox (configurable with the `sieve_folder` :cyrusman:`imapd.conf(5)` option).
 No manual steps are necessary for upgrade: Cyrus recognises the old style storage and will convert to the new style automatically as necessary.

+.. _upgrade_3.8.0-beta1_jmap_caldav_changes:

+JMAP/CalDAV changes
+###################

+Previous versions of Cyrus determined the JMAP CalendarEvent privacy of an iCalendar VEVENT by the CLASS property.
+As of 3.8, this now gets determined by the newly introduced X-JMAP-PRIVACY property, but the CalDAV indexes may already have entries for the old mapping and need to be upgraded.

+Sites that use JMAP should upgrade their CalDAV database index by calling the newly introduced JMAP method `Admin/rewriteCalendarEventPrivacy`.
+This method:

+- requires the `https://cyrusimap.org/ns/jmap/admin` request capability
+- must be called as an admin user (regular user calls are rejected)
+- takes the optional `userIds` argument, whis is a JSON array of userids to migrate.
+In absence of this argument, all users are migrated

+Site that do not use JMAP should upgrade their CalDAV database by

+- calling ``DELETE FROM ical_objs WHERE comp_flags >= 1024;`` on a user's
+  dav.db
+- followed by calling `dav_reconstruct` for that user

+.. _upgrade_3.8.0-beta1_sieve_changes:

+Sieve changes
+#############

+Cyrus 3.8 no longer supports creating scripts with the deprecated `imapflags` capability and `mark` / `unmark` actions.

+Existing Sieve bytecode compiled with `mark` and `unmark` will continue to execute (they will be translated to `addflag` / `removeflag "\\Flagged"`).

+Any software which generates Sieve scripts will no longer be able to `require "imapflags"` or use `mark` or `unmark`, and should instead `require "imap4flags"` and use `addflag` / `removeflag "\\Flagged"`.

 How are you planning on upgrading?
 ##################################

-Ideally, you will do a sandboxed test installation of 3.6 using a snapshot of your existing data before you switch off your existing installation.
-The rest of the instructions are assuming a sandboxed 3.6 installation.
+Ideally, you will do a sandboxed test installation of 3.8 using a snapshot of your existing data before you switch off your existing installation.
+The rest of the instructions are assuming a sandboxed 3.8 installation.

 Upgrade by replicating
 ~~~~~~~~~~~~~~~~~~~~~~

 If you're familiar with replication, and your current installation is 2.4 or
 newer, you can set up your existing installation to replicate data to a new
-3.6 installation and failover to the new installation when you're ready.
+3.8 installation and failover to the new installation when you're ready.
 The
 replication protocol has been kept backwards compatible.

 If your old installation contains mailboxes or messages that are older than
 2.4, they may not have GUID fields in their indexes (index version too old),
 or they may have their GUID field set to zero.
-3.6 will not accept message
+3.8 will not accept message
 replications without valid matching GUIDs, so you need to fix this on your
 old installation first.